 Discover whether getting an undergraduate degree makes sense for you.

-Earning your bachelor’s degree can help you qualify for more job opportunities, earn a higher salary over your lifetime and add to your skill set in ways that may benefit your career growth.
+Earning a bachelor’s degree can help you qualify for more job opportunities, earn a higher salary over your lifetime, and add to your skill set in ways that may benefit your career growth.
 But deciding whether a bachelor's degree is worth it comes down to your situation—and weighing the potential outcomes against the time commitment and cost of an undergraduate degree.

 A bachelor’s degree is much more than a piece of paper—or a line on your resume.
 It’s a major investment in your education and personal growth, which may lead to many benefits.
-Let’s take a look at some of them.
+Take a look at some of them to begin deciding if the return on investment is worth it for you.

 A bachelor’s degree has become a minimum education requirement for many jobs, especially for knowledge workers—or those whose job requires more thinking than manual labor or service labor [1].
-As of 2021, 44 percent of jobs require a bachelor’s degree [2].
-If you want to get a sense of the education requirements by job title, this spreadsheet from the US Bureau of Labor Statistics (BLS) can help provide an overview.
+The US Bureau of Labor Statistics (BLS) anticipates that occupations requiring a bachelor's degree will have an average of 3.3 million job openings annually from 2022 through 2032 [2].
+If you want to get a sense of the education requirements by job title, this table from the BLS can help provide an overview.

 Even if an entry-level job does not require a bachelor’s degree, more advanced roles at the associate or senior level will likely expect a college degree.
 For example, you’ll typically need a bachelor’s degree to be a sales manager, financial manager, or marketing manager, according to the BLS.

-Data from the BLS shows that graduates with a bachelor’s degree earn a median annual US salary of $69,368.
-That’s significantly more than associate degree holders ($50,076) and high school diploma holders ($42,068) [3].
+Data from the BLS shows that graduates with a bachelor’s degree earn a median weekly salary of $1,493.
+That’s significantly more than associate degree holders ($1,058) and high school diploma holders ($899) [3].

 Bachelor’s degree holders also tend to earn notably more over the course of their lifetime.
-In a 2016 study published in the journal Demography, men with a bachelor’s degree had more gross earnings compared to high school graduates: $2.43 million compared to $1.53 million.
+If you consider historical data from a 2016 study published in the journal Demography, men with a bachelor’s degree had more gross earnings compared to high school graduates: $2.43 million compared to $1.54 million.
 While women with a bachelor’s degree made less than men, they still grossed much more than high school graduates: $1.43 million to $800,000 [4].

-Learn more: 15+ High-Paying Jobs That Don't Require a Degree
+Read more: 15 High-Paying Jobs That Don't Require a Degree

-Over 37 percent of those living in the US hold a bachelor’s degree—up from 27.5 percent in 2009 [6].
-What's more, nearly two million college students in the US graduate with their bachelor’s degree each year [7].
+Over 37 percent of those living in the US hold a bachelor’s degree [6,7].
+What's more, over two million college students in the US graduate with their bachelor’s degree each year [8].
 Having a bachelor’s degree can help you stay competitive with the growing number of job applicants who also hold that credential.

 You may have heard about degree inflation in the US—or the fact that many jobs that don’t require skills you’d learn from attending a degree program still require a bachelor’s degree in order to qualify for employment.
 It’s an important conversation because not all jobs need to make an undergraduate degree a requirement, and a growing number of companies are dropping it.
 Even so, a bachelor’s degree can still be an important line on your resume to qualify for jobs in a number of lucrative fields, especially at more advanced levels, and remain competitive as a job candidate.